MaybeAnge/Falcon-Guard/README.md

 ## 📌 Features
 - Active and discreet protection
-- Compatible with all FiveM frameworks
+- Compatible with ESX Legacy
 - Regular updates
 - Easy and fast setup